 But even at the center of business uncertainty, a number of companies managed to survive and keep on growing.
 How?
 They transformed their business process and adopted new technology trends in time.

 That is called digital transformation and what we at MindK help clients to implement.
-We develop custom software products to solve challenges, automate business processes, help with moving to the cloud, modernize existing solutions, and so on.
+We provide custom software development to solve challenges, automate business processes, help with moving to the cloud, modernize existing solutions, and so on.

 In a previous article, we already clarified the digital transformation definition and benefits of digital transformation, as these questions remain confusing for most of the business world.
 In short, digital transformation presupposes integrating digital technologies into all elements of business to improve the way it operates.
 For more details, we recommend that you check our article about what is digital transformation and why it matters.